sathishkumarc14/TWX_PingRequest/README.md

 # TWX PingRequest Extension

-Extension developed for Thingworx to test the connectivity between any IP addresss or FQDN.
+Extension developed for Thingworx to test the connectivity with any IP addresss or FQDN.

 It will return same cmd output as String.